GhazalpreetKaur/caltech-phase1-project/README.md

 Editing this project to see how git pull works
 #trying to add comments to see how multiple changes will look.
-I am not adding the changes from my local to eventually see them in the main branch
+I am now adding the changes from my local to eventually see them in the main branch Adding one more line to test.